 But when stacked against the Arctis 5 from SteelSeries, for instance, the G433 wins across the board, providing a richer, more vibrant tonal soundscape.

-But since we're really here to talk about how the G433 operates in a gaming environment, let's get this out of the way right now: the G433 is the third best gaming headset I've ever used.
-When compared to others in its class, it performs steps above the competition -- especially when coupled with Logitech's hardy gaming software.
+But since we're really here to talk about how the G433 operates in a gaming environment, let's get to the point.
+When compared to others in its class, it performs steps above the competition, especially when coupled with Logitech's hardy gaming software.
 It doesn't outperform the G533 or the HyperX Cloud Revolver S, but that's expected when those are the flagship headsets of their respective lines.

 That story changes slightly when plugged into a phone or mobile device via the 3.5mm cable, with more pops slipping through the filter.
 However, the mic operates well for meetings and phone calls in this capacity, adding distinct volume and clarity to your voice.